 You'll have the opportunity to ask questions of Russell Brown and the team of experts conducting classes whilst networking with other design professionals.
 Part of the fun of an ADIM event are the clever costumes, masks, and extreme makeup used to carry a creative theme to the max.
 Come one, come all, and dress to impress!
 Hollywood special effects artists will facilitate Russell Brown's dramatic transformation from mild-mannered Adobe professional to the 15th century actor… or even Shakespeare himself.

 At the closing night’s dinner, prizes will be awarded for talent (or just plain effort).
 You're invited to sing, dance, juggle, strum, howl or stage a Globe Theatre performance.
 Our talent show brings out the quietest minds and most extravagant flair.
 Dr. Brown will award valuable prizes to any and all who are bold enough to step onstage and entertain the ADIM audience.
-At this year’s party, you will be wearing the masks that you created in class to enhance your performance on the stage of life.

 This hands-on class will supply each participant with their very own Apple iMac for use at ADIM.
 We recommend that you bring a Macintosh formatted hard drive or USB thumb drives to backup your projects.
 It is also helpful to bring your own Wacom tablet to ADIM.